Clinician Leadership in Quality and Safety

-Quality Improvement and Safety is the science of improving care, access, cost, effectiveness, equity, and safety of the care we provide to patients.
-The purpose of the Physician Leadership in Quality and Safety is to equip students with skills that they can directly apply in clinical settings as future physicians.
-As such, learning will be longitudinal, mentored, and experiential.
-By the end of this program, students will possess the knowledge and skills to implement a quality improvement project.
-Students will learn improvement methodology, process mapping, systems change, measurement, analysis, and presentation skills to implement a quality project in the future.
+Quality Improvement and Safety is the science of improving access, cost, effectiveness, equity, and safety of the care we provide to patients.
+The purpose of the Clinician Leadership in Quality and Safety is to equip students with skills that they can directly apply in clinical settings as future clinicians.
+Learning will be longitudinal, mentored, and experiential.
+By the end of this on-year program, students will possess the knowledge and skills to implement a quality improvement project.

 Program Structure and Highlights

 The prerequisites should be completed in the Foundation and Application Phases.
 The program itself occurs in the Individualization Phase.